Q: #367. How old was Benjamin when Joseph was sold into slavery?

 A: This is a VERY difficult and complicated question to answer!
 Honestly, when I first set out to answer this, I thought I knew the answer, and it wouldn’t take long to study, but I was wrong!
 There are several positions on this subject, but I will primarily discuss the one that most scholars hold, and which seems most likely to me.
 You might want to grab your Bible for this.
 Here we go!

 First, we know that Joseph was 17 when he was sold into slavery (Gen 37:2).
-Thirteen years later, when Joseph was 30 years old, he interpreted Pharaoh's dream, thereby becoming Pharaoh's 2nd in command in (Gen 41:46).
+Thirteen years later, when Joseph was 30 years old, he interpreted Pharaoh’s dream, thereby becoming Pharaoh’s 2nd in command in (Gen 41:46).
 Seven years of plenty followed this (Gen 41:47-49), followed by another 7 years of famine (Gen 41:53-57).
-In the 2nd year of the famine (Gen 45:6) (9 years after Joseph's interpretation), Joseph's brothers came to Egypt to get food (Gen Ch.
+In the 2nd year of the famine (Gen 45:6) (9 years after Joseph’s interpretation), Joseph’s brothers came to Egypt to get food (for the second time, with the first being in Gen Ch.
 42).
 Putting this together, this means Joseph would have been 39 when they came.

 After the events of (Gen Ch.
 42-45), Jacob, his sons, and all of his descendants moved to Egypt to be with Joseph.
 Jacob was 130 at this time (Gen 47:9).
 Taking 130 and subtracting it from Joseph’s age of 39 means Jacob was 91 when Joseph was born.
 Thus, Joseph was indeed a “child of Isaac’s old age” (Gen 37:3).
 Jacob lived in Egypt 17 years, dying at age 147 (Gen 47:28).